mpdairy/posh/README.md

 ## More later...

-I haven't even looked at how to communicate with the back-end yet.
+I haven't looked at how to communicate with the back-end yet.
 Maybe there's some cool, easy way to do it.

 ## License